(Photo courtesy of NetPS Plant Finder)

 A bushy perennial herb producing blue or lavender flowers, or rarely, pink or white, on tall panicles above the rich green foliage; must have full sun and prefers moist soil; used as a culinary herb; the leaves are used in salads

-Chicory is a perennial herb that is typically grown for its edible qualities.
+Chicory is a perennial herb that is commonly grown for its edible qualities.
 It produces creamy white roots with white flesh which are harvested from late spring to early fall.
 The roots have an earthy taste.

 The roots are most often used in the following ways: